List of characters in The Loud House franchise: Gayle McBride

-Gayle McBride (voiced by Loretta Devine, portrayed by Gail Everett-Smith in A Loud House Christmas) is the mother of Harold and the adoptive grandmother of Clyde.
+Gayle McBride (voiced by Loretta Devine, portrayed by Gail Everett-Smith in A Loud House Christmas) is the mother of Harold, the mother-in-law of Howard and the adoptive grandmother of Clyde.
 She was mentioned a lot in the series before showing up in person in the episode "Resident Upheaval" where she was up against Myrtle for an available room in Sunset Canyon Retirement Home, sparking a competition between Lincoln and Clyde to see whose grandmother will move in.
 By the end of the episode, Gayle gets a double room while gaining Myrtle as her roommate.